Software Engineers vs. Web Developers

 Software engineers have a very positive job outlook.
 The Bureau of Labor Statistics (BLS) predicts that software engineer employment will grow by 22% by 2030, much faster than the average for all occupations.

 As technology advances, more industries rely on software.
-This requires engineers who can develop and test new kinds of software to solve emerging problems.
+As a result, technology requires engineers who can develop and test new software to solve emerging problems.

 Web developers are also in high demand.
 BLS data estimates that web developer employment will grow by 13% by 2030, above the average for all occupations.